-According to some research, in the time of Andrew II (1204-1235), out of 26 aristocratic Magyar clans (barons and counts) about two thirds were of Hungarian origin, the rest being descended from German (6), French (1), Italian (1) and Spanish (1) emigrants.
-45 In other words, in the 13th century, the greater majority of the high elité of Hungary proceeded from the "true Hungarians," and the rest, in spite of their distant foreign origin (Jak, Hontpazmany, Heder etc. had come in the time of Duke Geza-after 977-and during the reigns of kings Stephen I, Coloman I, Geza II, Emeric, between 1000 and 1204), had suffered an intense process of assimilation.
-46 It stands to reason that the situation of the common people, free or dependent, living in towns or in the rural world, was different.
-Because the greater mass of the population is in question and statistics are non-existent, precise estimates cannot be made, as in the case of the 26 aristocratic clans, but there is evidence that for this major demographic segment, roughly in the 13th-14th centuries 13-14, the proportion must have been the reverse of that of the aristocrats.
-This means that approximately one third of the common population of Hungary were Magyars, and the rest must have been non-Magyars.
-In fact, the state of affairs at the end of the 9th century must have been the same, when the Hungarians invaded Pannonia and when they were estimated to have been c.
+According to some research, in the time of Andrew II (1204-1235), out of 26 aristocratic Magyar clans (barons and counts) about two thirds were of Hungarian origin, the rest being descended from German (6), French (1), Italian (1) and Spanish (1) emigrants 49.
+In other words, in the 13th century, the greater majority of the high elité of Hungary proceeded from the "true Hungarians", and the rest, in spite of their distant foreigh origin (Jak, Hontpazmany, Heder etc. had come in the time of the duke Geza after 977 - and during the reigns of the kings Stephen I, Coloman I, Geza II, Emeric, between 1000-1204), had suffered an intense process of assimilation 50.
+It stands to reason that the situation of the common people, free or dependent, living in towns or in the rural world, was different.
+Because the greater mass of the population is in question and statistics are non-existent, precise estimates cannot be made, as in the case of the 26 aristocratic clans, but there exists evidence that for this major demographic segment, roughly in the centuries 13 - 14, the proportion must have been the reverse of that of the aristocrats.
+This means that c. one third of the common population of the then Hungary were Magyars, and the rest must have been non-Magyars.
+In fact, as has been shown, the state of affairs at the end of the 9th century must have been the same, when the Hungarians invaded Pannonia and when they were estimated to have been c.
 20,000 warriors which means a maximum of 150,000 souls.
 The rest of the inhabitants of Pannonia and the neighbouring territories, raided and plundered by the Hungarians, were, according to the sources, Slavs, Moravians, Bulgarians, Serbs, Romanians, Szeklers, Greeks, Teutons.
-Up to 1200, through conquests or by peaceful means, the Hungarian state come to include also new Slavs (i.e. the Croats) and other Romanians (of Transylvania).
+Up to 1200, through conquests or by peaceful means, there were also included in the Hungarian state new Slavs (i.e. the Croats) and other Romanians (of Transylvania).
 Large masses of foreigners were included in Hungary through migration, both from the east and the west.
-The typical early western colonists, called Latini, were French peasants from northern France and Wallons, and the groups come from the east were made up of Petchenegs and Ouzes.
-The documentary evidence shows around 100 Petcheneg villages in Hungary in the 9th-12th centuries.
-These two directions of early immigration are pointed out by the fact that King Geza II, at whose invitation the first groups of Saxons (generically called so) arrived in Transylvania, sent delegations (messengers) to the Saxon region in the Volga area, "so that they gather Muslims and Turks" (that is to say, Petchenegs) in order to bring them to Hungary (1151).
-Before the Mongol invasion (1241), the country had received new military and merchant colonists, especially Iranian, Khorezmian, and Alan Caucasian groups, which were Muslims.
-The main centre for them was Pest.
-Among them, a group of Bashkirs about whom Guillaume de Rubruck, 1253-1255, knew that they lived alongside the Romanians (Illac); Rashid-ad-Din said that after the Tatars defeated the "dark Romanians" they crossed the Carpathians and conquered the Bashkirs, the Magyars and the Saxons.
+The typical early western colonists, called Latini, were French peasants of northern France and Wallons, and the groups come from the east were made up of Petchenegs and Ouzes.
+There exists the documentary evidence of around 100 Petcheneg villages in Hungary in the 9th 12th centuries 51.
+These two directions of the early immigration are pointed out by the fact that king Geza II, at whose invitation the first groups of Saxons (generically called so) arrived in Transylvania, sent delegations (messengers) to the Saxon region in the Volga area, "in order that they gather Muslims and Turks" (that is to say, Petchenegs) in order to bring them to Hungary (1151)52.
+Before the Mongol invasion (1241), the country had received new military and merchant colonists, especially Iranian groups, Khoreznian, and Alan Caucasian groups, which were Muslims.
+The main centre of these was Pesta 53.
+Among them, a group of Bashkirs has to be placed about whom Guillaume de Rubruck, round 1253-1255, knew that they lived alongside the Romanians (Illac); Rashid-ad-Din said that, after the Tatars defeated the "dark Romanians", they crossed the Carpathians and conquered the Bashkirs, the Magyars and the Saxons 54.